ulybyshev/Green-Kubo_solver/readme.txt

 7)      rho_basic.txt
-	the same as rho_final.txt but includes more technical information about resolution functions In case of data blocking thos file appears for each block of data separately for the final value of regularization parameter lambda
+	the same as rho_final.txt but includes more technical information about resolution functions In case of data blocking this file appears for each block of data separately for the final value of regularization parameter lambda
 	Format:
 	#center_of_resolution_function  resolution_width(as it was in the  calculation of D functional) \\
 	position_of_the_maximum_of_resolution_function  width=(start-stop)/2  spectral_function  error  start  stop